mitsuhiko/lucumr/2013/12/9/stop-being-clever.rst

 Over the last few years you could see similar things happening in the Python community.
-A few years ago meta classes were the hot new thing and now that people write bigger and bigger applications some sanity returned.
+A few years ago meta classes were the hot new thing and now that people write bigger and bigger applications some sanity has returned.
 When Django came out the developers had to defend the use of functions instead of classes.
 Now nobody talks much about that any more.